-Likelihood – is the probability of event B to be true, if A is already true i.e. P(B/A)
+- Likelihood – It is the probability of event B to be true if A is already true, i.e., P(B/A).

-Answer: In a time-series dataset, the data is in a series of particular times or intervals.
-SVM and KNN are the best algorithms for analyzing time-series dataset.
+Answer: In a time-series dataset, the data is in a series of particular time spans or intervals.
+SVM and KNN are the best algorithms for analyzing time-series datasets.

-Answer: Logistic regression works well for binary or dichotomous variables (let’s say Y) i.e. a variable that can have only two possible values, like yes-no, 1-0, true-false.
-There can be many variables X that are related to the Y-variable and the outcome of Y (yes or no) depends on the combination of these explanatory X variables.
+Answer: Logistic regression works well for binary or dichotomous variables (let’s say Y).
+A dichotomous variable can have only two possible values, like yes or no, 1 or 0, and true or false.
+There can be many variables X that are related to the Y-variable, and the outcome of Y (yes or no) depends on the combination of these explanatory X variables.

 Answer: To get the maximum variance, we select the dimension that increases the distance between most data points.
 Then we project the points onto a vector v and calculate the variance of the projections.

 Answer: It is a matrix (or table) that shows correlation coefficients between variables.
-Every cell in the table shows correlation between two variables.
-Both rows and columns have the same variables and the row and column having the same variable always have value of 1 indicating they are perfectly correlated.
-Higher value means higher correlation.
-Here is a simple example –
+Every cell in the table shows a correlation between two variables.
+Both rows and columns have the same variables, and the row and column having the same variable always have a value of 1, indicating they are perfectly correlated.
+A higher value means a higher correlation.
+Here is a simple example: